 One thing that you don’t get as easily with the other peloton running classes is just locking into a pace and running.
 The intervals, resistance, and other training tools will increase your skills.
 But if your long-term goals are to do a 5k, 1/2 marathon, or a larger race, being able to stay in the run at a set pace is major.
 This is also a great way to test how long it takes you to run a straight mile and see how that speed increases over time.

 And there we have it friends!
 So many beginner friendly peloton running classes to add to your stacks over the next few weeks.
 Let me know in the comments below which is your favorite!
-If you want more daily movement motivation, make sure to come follow me on stories – I share my workouts there.
-And I love chatting with other runners!
+If you want more daily movement motivation, make sure to come follow me on stories.
+And if you want workout content and running vlogs, follow me on Tik Tok.
+I love chatting with other runners!

 You can also subscribe to our weekly newsletter to get all the fun stories about how I’m training and what I’m learning along the way as a runner.
 Until next time.
 Xoxo, Savvy